 Celebrant: (BCP page 131)

 Yours, O Lord, is the greatness, and the power, and the glory, and the victory, and the majesty: for everything in heaven and on earth is yours; yours is the Kingdom, O Lord, and you are exalted as Head above all.
 All things come from you, O Lord,

 People: And of your own have we given you.

 I Chronicles 29:11-14

 We Share God's Holy Communion

 The Sursum Corda, remain standing

 (BCP page 132)

-Celebrant: The Lord be with you.People: And with your spirit.
+Celebrant: The Lord be with you.

+People: And with your spirit.

 Celebrant: Lift up your hearts.

 People: We lift them up to the Lord.
 Celebrant: Let us give thanks to the Lord our God.
 People: It is right to give him thanks and praise.
 The Celebrant continues:

 It is right, our duty and our joy, always and everywhere to give thanks to you, Father Almighty, Creator of heaven and earth.
-Who, with your co-eternal Son and Holy Spirit, are one God, one Lord, in Trinity of Persons and in Unity of Substance.
-For that which we believe of your glory, O Father, we believe the same of your Son, and of the Holy Spirit, without any difference or inequality.
-Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: The Sanctus

-Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.
+Through Jesus Christ our Lord, who on the first day of the week overcame death and the grave, and by his glorious resurrection opened to us the way of everlasting life.
+Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: Our altar is The Lord's Table and all baptized Christians (baptized in the Name of the Father, Son, and Holy Spirit) are welcome to receive Holy Communion here.

 In the Anglican tradition, Communion is received in two kinds: in the Bread and in the Wine.
 The Bread is offered first and is typically placed in one's open palm.
 After hearing the words "The Body of Christ, the bread of Heaven," the bread is ready to be consumed.
-A chalice bearer will then offer the Wine.
-We offer two chalices for Holy Communion.
+A chalice bearer will then offer the Wine We offer two chalices for Holy Communion.
 The first, smaller chalice is for intinction (dipping the wafer into the chalice.)
 The second, larger chalice is for consumption.
 If you would prefer to drink from the cup, please hold the wafer in front of you until the larger chalice is offered.
 If you or your children are not baptized, you may receive a blessing at the altar rail from the Priest.
 Simply cross your hands over your chest as you kneel at the rail.
 Ladies, please "blot" your lipstick prior to receiving communion, as this will help preserve our beautiful altar linens.
+The Sanctus

 The Sanctus is the song of the seraphim contained in the great vision that the prophet Isaiah experienced while worshipping in the Temple in Jerusalem.
 This vision is recorded in the 6th chapter of Isaiah.
 It is inspired by Isaiah's vision of the heavenly court "Holy, holy, holy" acknowledging the transcendence of God.

-The Prayer of Consecration, kneeling (BCP page 132) Celebrant:
+The Prayer of Consecration, kneeling

+(BCP page 132)

+Celebrant: